tony-framework/TonY/README.md

 - Use a zipped Python Virtual Environment.

 ### Use a docker container
-Note that this requires you have a properly configured Hadoop 2.9.1+ cluster with docker support.
+Note that this requires you have a properly configured Hadoop 2.9.1 and above cluster with docker support.
 Check this [documentation](https://hadoop.apache.org/docs/r2.9.1/hadoop-yarn/hadoop-yarn-site/DockerContainers.html) if you are unsure how to set it up.
 Assuming you have properly set up your Hadoop cluster with Docker container runtime, you should have already built a proper docker image with required Hadoop configurations.
 The next thing you need is to install your Python dependencies inside your docker image - TensorFlow or PyTorch.

-This would be a sample of folder structure:
+Below is a folder structure of what you need to launch the job:

     MyJob/
       > src/